A Fully-autonomous Framework of Unmanned Surface Vehicles in Maritime Environments using Gaussian Process Motion Planning: GP-based Motion Planning with Incremental Optimisation Characteristics

 In Algorithm \ref{alg:1}, based on the law of large numbers \cite{lln, grimmett2020probability, durrett2019probability}, the accuracy of the estimation of obstacle space gradually increases as the number of samples increases.
 Its convergence rate is O$({\frac{1}{\sqrt{N}}})$, which means that quadrupling the total number of samples reduces the algorithm's error by half, regardless of the dimensions of the sampling space \cite{asmussen2007stochastic}.
 Therefore, Algorithm \ref{alg:1} can provide a reasonably accurate result once the total number of samples exceeds a specific threshold.
 When the total number of samples in Algorithm \ref{alg:1} equals the total number of pixels on the map, the sampling algorithm becomes a traversal algorithm and generates a result with an accuracy that can be considered absolute.

-In general, using GP-based motion planning in conjunction with Algorithm \ref{alg:1} can offer two notable advantages: \begin{itemize} \item Shortening the execution time of GP-based motion planning, especially for high-dimensional problems; \item Shortening the path length and improving the path quality by enhancing the diversity of the generated trajectory. \end{itemize}
+In general, using GP-based motion planning in conjunction with Algorithm \ref{alg:1} to construct a modified motion planning algorithm can offer two notable advantages: \begin{itemize} \item Shortening the execution time of GP-based motion planning, especially for high-dimensional problems; \item Shortening the path length and improving the path quality by enhancing the diversity of the generated trajectory. \end{itemize}